tanuj09971/evm-block-fees/README.md

 ### Optimized Web3 Interactions

 - I've integrated Web3_proxy to distribute requests across multiple Web3 servers, preventing any single server from being overwhelmed.
 This enhances the reliability and scalability of my Web3 interactions.
-All the RPCs I am using are listed in the `example.toml` file
+All the RPCs I am using are listed in the `web3-proxy.toml` file

 ### Real-time Block Data Handling